zimmerlab/fuzzifier/command_line_tool/README.md

 Memberships are calculated for the given raw value matrix based on the fuzzy concepts.
 Selected specific values and noise are labelled in an additional boolean fuzzy set, respectively, where each specific value has membership 1 in the corresponding labelling fuzzy set and membership 0 otherwise.

+The results are evaluated after each fuzzification by comparing the observed percentage of raw values for each fuzzy set to the expected one.
+If the absolute difference for one fuzzy set is lower than a given cutoff, e.g. 10%, then it can be assumed that the fuzzy concept fits the raw value distribution in this particular fuzzy set.

 ### Input Files and Formats

 - `mtx`: Raw value matrix, either in `.tsv` or `.h5ad` format.
 The raw value matrix contains all values for fuzzy concept definition, which are required to be numeric values.
 It is neither required that the raw value matrix remains the same as that used for fuzzy concept definition, nor should all entries match the row or column names in the matrix.